Military police vehicle: Taiwan

 The Republic of China Military Police (ROCMP) uses a fleet of black patrol cars with white writing on the side.
 These vehicles are most commonly Volkswagen Passats, Isuzu Rodeos, and Ford Escapes.

-A Republic of China Military Police Volkswagen Passat (B5)/Volkswagen Jetta patrol car at the Naval Pier of Keelung.
+A ROCMP Volkswagen Passat (B5)/Volkswagen Jetta patrol car at the Naval Pier of Keelung.

 An Isuzu Rodeo patrol car at the Military Police School of the ROCMP.

 A Ford Escape patrol car of the ROCMP.

 Europe

 Germany

 The Feldjäger are the military police of the Bundeswehr, Germany's armed forces.
 They mainly utilize the Mercedes-Benz Vito and the Nissan Patrol for regular patrol duties.
 When deployed abroad, the ATF Dingo and SSA Wolf are often used for military police duties.

 A Mercedes-Benz Vito patrol vehicle of the Feldjäger.